-1. Oral Presentation Assignment 1: Oral presentation of a previous senior honors thesis [2, 9 and 8 September; put your slides in the dropbox folder "Presentation Slides/Group 1 or 2 (whichever you are in)/Oral Presentation Assignment 1" at least 18 hours in advance; name your file with your surname first and then "OPA 1"].
+- 1. Oral Presentation Assignment 1: Oral presentation of a previous senior honors thesis [7] September for groups 1 and 2, 31 August for Group 3; put your slides in the dropbox folder "Presentation Slides/Group 1 or 2 or 3 (whichever you are in)/Oral Presentation Assignment 1" at least 18 hours in advance; name your file with your surname first and then "OPA 1"].
+Note that this assignment is for the first time your group meets.
 The class dropbox folder contains, inter alia, good papers from previous years (included individually by title and listed in word file entitled "ECON 300 Examples of Good Papers".
 Pick a paper that you would like to present that still is available for your group (see last two columns in file entitled "ECON 300 Examples of Good Papers") and put your name in the column for your group.
 (There are hard copies in my office of a number of other papers from past years available that you can see if you wish; please send me an e-mail if you are interested.
 The titles of these papers are grouped by topic areas in a word file also in the dropbox entitled "ECON 300 Thesis Titles" that you might find useful to browse to have an idea of the range of past topics.)
-For Oral Presentation Assignment 1: Make a 13-minute maximum oral presentation of a previous senior honors thesis in which you answer the following questions:
+Make a 13-minute maximum oral presentation of a previous senior honors thesis in which you answer the following questions: - a.
+What is the major question or issue addressed in the thesis?

-- a.
-What is the major question or issue addressed in the thesis? - b.
+- b.
 What economic theory or principles were used to address the issue? - c.
 What data were used?
 What was the source of the data? - d.
 What was the empirical approach or estimation method employed?
 Examples might be comparing means, analysis of variance, regression analysis. - e.
 What were the major findings?